Project 1: Implement the fixed-function OpenGL pipeline as shaders

 Downloads

-Nine public beta versions have been released so far, with the latest one being released on 14 August 2023.
+Ten public beta versions have been released so far, with the latest one being released on 29 September 2024.
 Please make sure you read the included ReadMe file!
 Below are the download links.

 Filename